lizschley/misc_js_ts/README.md

 ## First Step \- Run Month End Reports

 1. Finish entering the complete prior month's expenses
-2. Open the YTD Budget report (Reports folder) & make sure the folder id is for the current year's monthly reports
+2. YTD Budget report (Reports folder); folder id is for the current year's monthly reports
 3. Run the reports (as close as possible to the first day of the new month)
 4. Take the time to check for anomolies
 5. Move to the budget library for the next step